nordic-institute/X-Road-development/WORKFLOW.md

 - Does it include the reference to the Roadmap and - if applicable - to 'backlog' item?
 - Does it have a correct version number (according to Charter)?
 - No merge conflicts?
+- Can the software be installed on a clean system (Ubuntu & RHEL)?
+- Can the software version be upgraded from a previous version?

 8.3 Pull requests are generally reviewed and accepted on first-come, first-served (FCFS) basis.